rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 Motivating example
 ===

-Say we want to model life expectancy as a function of time within each country in the `gapminder` data.
-First, we'll start with some exploratory data analysis by sampling 20 countries and looking at trends:
+We will model life expectancy as a function of time within each country in the `gapminder` data.
+Start with some exploratory data analysis by sampling 20 countries and looking at trends:

 ```r